What do ILBers think of this?

 "Oh, I tried to read that once.
 Didn't get very far.
 I called it 'The Book Without Qualities'."

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Monday, 26 October 2015 00:50 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Monday, 26 October 2015 00:50 (five years ago) link

 This book is amazing.
 I see what everyone means about it taking over your thoughts: even when I'm not reading it, I'm stewing on it.